Improve Your Physique and Athletic Performance by Letting Go of These 8 Terrible Training Myths

 2. You can lose fat from specific body parts by exercising them

 This gem, widely known as the spot-reduction myth, is the reasons why guys and girls all around the world can be seen performing an endless series of crunches in the hope of melting all belly fat away and revealing a shredded six-pack.
 Unfortunately, the human body doesn’t work that way.
-Fat cells are more or less evenly distributed across your entire body, so if you want to lose fat from a certain body part, the only way to achieve that is by reducing your overall body fat.

 Either way, your genetics determine which body part will lose its fat reserves first and which will slim down last, not the amount of isolation exercise.
 Forget the crunches and start training with heavy weights and compound movements and you’ll be able to burn more fat in a shorter period of time.